imcuttle/babel-plugin-class-properties-default-value/Readme.md

 - effectThisExpr (default: false)
   Whether effecting the work on this expression
   `false` will ignore `this.val = this.abc`

+- onlyEffectConst (default: false)
+  Whether effecting the constant only
+  `true` will ignore options.effectThisExpr, only effect constant expressions

 - effectDecorator (default: false)
   Whether effecting the work on decorator
   `false` will ignore `@decorator this.val = 'val'`